Skip to main content

 • Any damage to the Community Center as determined by Central Rural Electric Cooperative during its use will be the financial responsibility of the individual that makes the reservation.

 • Nothing may be affixed to the walls at any time.
-Marker boards are available on the wall.

 Community Center Application